emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 }

 ```
-Here we listed some users which are already registred.
+Here we listed some users which are already registered.

 ![Image of SendBird Dashboard](/assets/article_images/2018-02-16-sendbird-for-building-react-native-messaging-apps/friendlist.jpg)